 Months of entry

-This masters degree enables you to gain an advanced understanding of the fascinating area of forensic psychology, while enhancing your analytical and communication skills, as well as your research literacy.
-Taking a case-based approach where you examine real life criminal cases you'll learn about a broad range of topics relevant to forensic psychology and develop an understanding of the reciprocal relationship this field of research has with UK law, legal practice, policy, public opinion and the media.
-The qualification develops your critical analytical thinking and for understanding the principles driving different research methods.
-It also has a strong emphasis on applied relevance.
-Completing the qualification will enable you to source, select and review forensic psychological research independently, evaluate its relevance for complex real life issue/cases, assess its validity and clearly communicate your findings to academic and non-academic audiences.
+This masters degree enables you to gain an advanced understanding of the fascinating area of forensic psychology, while enhancing your analytical and communication skills, and your research literacy.
+Taking a case-based approach where you examine real life criminal cases you'll learn about a broad range of topics relevant to forensic psychology and develop an understanding of the relationship this field of research has with UK law, legal practice, policy, public opinion and the media.
+You'll develop your critical analytical thinking and your understanding of the principles driving different research methods.
+By completing this qualification you'll be able to source, select and review forensic psychological research independently, evaluate its relevance for complex real life issue/cases, assess its validity and clearly communicate your findings to academic and non-academic audiences.

 Fees and funding